for Veterans and the Public

 Q: How often is treatment successful?

-- Scarring in the liver (cirrhosis)
+- The degree of scarring in the liver (cirrhosis)

-- Infection with HIV at the same time
+- Having HIV at the same time

 - Blood and liver iron levels